 The British Council is a transparent and open organisation that strives to build trust between people worldwide.

-In this spirit, we make public a large amount of information relating to our ways of work and our performance.
+In this spirit, we make information about our ways of work and our performance public.
 You can also request information under the Freedom of Information Act.

-The British Council produces a number of corporate reports and documents, including an Annual Report, which evaluates the previous year's performance and global impact.
+We produce corporate reports and documents, including an Annual Report, which evaluates our previous year's performance and global impact.
 The Corporate Plan, also found in corporate reports and documents, outlines the focus of our work and direction.

-As an international organisation that engages with over 600 million people a year, we abide by an extensive range of policies.
+We are an international organisation engaging with over 600 million people a year, and so we abide by an extensive range of policies.
 These ensure that we meet the highest standards in vital areas ranging from equality, diversity and inclusion to child protection and environmental sustainability.